Carl Heilman II Nature Photography Workshop Equipment List

 - the lens is the single most important camera investment - use top quality optics

-- wide angle, normal, telephoto, macro (extension tubes turn any lens into a macro lens)
+- have a range - wide angle, normal, telephoto, macro (extension tubes turn any lens into a macro lens)

 ~ Tripod